ansys/pyprimemesh/doc/source/user_guide/mesh_diagnostics.rst

 ------------
-Face Metrics
+Face metrics
 ------------

-The :class:`FaceQualityMeasure <ansys.meshing.prime.FaceQualityMeasure>` class offers various type of face quality measures to check face quality metrics.
+The :class:`FaceQualityMeasure <ansys.meshing.prime.FaceQualityMeasure>` class offers various types of face quality measures to check face quality metrics.

- * The :attr:`SKEWNESS <ansys.meshing.prime.FaceQualityMeasure.SKEWNESS>` metric ranges between 0(ideal) and 1(worst).
+ * The :attr:`SKEWNESS <ansys.meshing.prime.FaceQualityMeasure.SKEWNESS>` metric ranges between 0 (ideal) and 1 (worst).

  * The :attr:`ASPECTRATIO <ansys.meshing.prime.FaceQualityMeasure.ASPECTRATIO>` metric is greater than 1.
+The smaller
-The smaller the Aspect Ratio, the higher the quality of an element.
+   the aspect ratio, the higher the quality of an element.

- * The :attr:`ELEMENTQUALITY <ansys.meshing.prime.FaceQualityMeasure.ELEMENTQUALITY>` metric ranges between 0(worst) and 1(ideal).
+ * The :attr:`ELEMENTQUALITY <ansys.meshing.prime.FaceQualityMeasure.ELEMENTQUALITY>` metric ranges between
+   0 (worst) and 1 (ideal).

+This code gets face quality measures:

 .. code:: python